-We own our ground campus, which is located on approximately 133 acres in the center of the Phoenix, Arizona metropolitan area, near downtown Phoenix.
-Our on-campus facilities currently consist of 5 classroom buildings, four lecture halls, a 300-seat theater, a 155,000-volume newly renovated library, a media arts complex that provides communications students with audio and video equipment, a 55,000 square foot recreation center for both student-athletes and on-campus students, a 140,000 square foot/ 5,000 seat basketball and entertainment arena, a gymnasium, an activity center that contains a food court, a bowling alley and other student services, a student union which was recently remodeled and expanded, seven dormitories, apartments, two campus pools, athletic facilities and a parking garage with 1,629 parking spaces.
-Additionally, we have several office buildings used for administration, including a renovated office complex adjacent to our campus and in 2013 we completed the refurbishment of a building located less than two miles from our Phoenix, Arizona campus that is being used as office space for our employees.
-In 2013, in order to accommodate the continued growth of our traditional ground population, we started construction on a classroom building and a 1,000 bed apartment dormitory.
+We own our ground campus, which is located on approximately 205 acres in the center of the Phoenix, Arizona metropolitan area, near downtown Phoenix.
+Our on-campus facilities currently consist of classroom buildings, lecture halls, a 300-seat theater, a 155,000-volume newly renovated library, a media arts complex that provides communications students with audio and video equipment, a 55,000 square foot recreation center for both student-athletes and on-campus students, a 140,000 square foot/ 7,500 seat basketball and entertainment arena, a gymnasium, an activity center that contains a food court, a bowling alley and other student services, a student union which was recently remodeled and expanded, dormitories, apartments, campus pools, athletic facilities and parking garages.
+Additionally, we have several office buildings used for administration.
+In late 2014, in order to accommodate the continued growth of our traditional ground population, we started construction on four additional dormitories, an additional classroom building for our College of Science, Engineering and Technology and a new parking structure.

 We also lease three additional facilities for employees in Arizona, and six facilities in Arizona and one in New Mexico for classroom and labs for our nursing professional studies students.
-We lease 20 apartments in an off-site apartment building in Phoenix, Arizona for traditional ground students.
-Additionally, we lease four office locations in California and one in Colorado.
-We may add additional space in Arizona and in other states in the southwest U.S. to accommodate our growth plans in 2014 and beyond.
+We lease apartments in an off-site apartment building in Phoenix, Arizona for traditional ground students.
+Additionally, we lease five office locations in California and one in Colorado.
+We may add additional space in Arizona and in other states in the southwest U.S. to accommodate our growth plans in 2015 and beyond.